My lower back hurts every morning. Why does the pain return? How can I stop it?

-It is very hard to accept, but many specific movements and stretches are needed to bring back this balance.
+It is very hard to accept, but many specific movements and stretches are needed to return this balance.
 They must be performed in a specific order, number of repetitions and length of time in order to be successful.
-This is about reconditioning the muscle and joint BACK to it proper state and alignment.
+This is about reconditioning the muscle and joint to it proper state and alignment.

-Specific known culprits include the iliopsoas, iliacus, abdominals, rectus femoris, quadriceps, hamstrings, deep intrinsic muscles of the lower back, and more.
-They all must operate in a specific fashion and sequence to protect the spine and themselves from injury and pain.
-It is from the lack of adequate conditioning and use of these muscles which contributed to the pain.
-Any imbalances from these muscles lead to disc bulge, nerve impingement, back spasms, guarding, muscle strain, muscle fatigue, excessive pelvic tilt, hip pain, knee pain and more.
+Specific known culprits include the iliopsoas, iliacus, abdominals, rectus femoris, quadriceps, hamstrings, deep intrinsic muscles supporting the spine and more.
+They all must operate in a specific fashion and sequence to protect the spine and themselves from injury and harm.
+It is from the lack of adequate conditioning and use of these muscles.
+Any imbalances from these muscles lead to disc bulge, nerve impingement, back spasms, guarding, muscle strain, muscle fatigue, excessive pelvic tilt, hip & knee pain and more.

-The best approach to correcting morning back pain is to first perform some of the exercises for lower back pain available on this site.
-They represent only a small sample of a larger sequence of movements and stretches that are necessary to help your pain.
+The best approach is to first perform some of the simple exercises for relief available on this site.
+They represent only a small sample of a larger sequence of movements and stretches that are necessary to help you.
 Using them as needed or randomly is not sufficient (not for a quick fix).
 Perform them slowly to feel the slight changes that they are intended to create (Do not rush through them to force a change).
-Trust the benefit of the exercise as it applies to your specific issue of lower back pain.

 When you become familiar and comfortable with them, it is necessary to complete the full range/course of exercises through downloading the instructional guide.
 This is key to achieving lasting results.
 It is well worth the time and effort.
-It addresses ALL of these muscle groups and significantly helps to relieve and correct morning back pain.
+It addresses ALL of these muscle groups and significantly helps to relieve and correct this discomfort.
 The sequence of techniques taught in the guide are a fundamental part of maintaining a healthy back.

 If you would like read more, please see Morning Back Pain Tips

-If you are frustrated with the struggle of Morning Back Pain, then Order and Download the Instructional eBook.
+If you are frustrated, then Order and Download the Instructional eBook.

-It targets these very areas which cause you to feel your pain.
-It goes to the SOURCE and NOT the symptoms.
+It targets these very areas and goes to the SOURCE, NOT the symptoms.

 “On day one of your plan, I did the first half of stage 1 and my lumbar spine became unlocked for the first time I can remember.
 For a few hours, I knew what it was like to be pain free. “